Merna273/Bosta-Task/README.md

 ## Language Switching

-All API responses are in English.
+#### All API responses are in English.

-Language switching affects only the static parts of the application (e.g., labels, buttons).
+Language switching affects only the static parts of the application (e.g., labels, buttons) as the details fetched from the API are only in English.

 ## Progress Bar Assumptions